 source ~/.zshrc

-Change your default shell back to Bash before uninstalling Zsh:
+Change your login shell back to Bash before uninstalling the Zsh package:

-sudo apt remove --purge zsh zsh-autosuggestions zsh-syntax-highlighting -y
+sudo apt remove --purge zsh zsh-autosuggestions zsh-syntax-highlighting fonts-powerline

-The following commands permanently delete your Zsh configuration and Oh My Zsh installation.
-If you have custom aliases, functions, or other settings you want to keep, back up
+The following commands permanently delete your Zsh configuration, command history, and Oh My Zsh installation.
+Back up

 rm -rf ~/.oh-my-zsh ~/.zcompdump*